-

 NLIHC’s The Collective is a dedicated group of tenant and community leaders with lived experience of housing insecurity who work to advance housing and racial justice in their communities.
 NLIHC collaborates with the Collective to inform policy priorities so that they best reflect the needs of low-income renters.
 The inaugural Collective (previously known as the Tenant Leader Cohort) was launched in 2022 and was made up of people across the country who had experience with NLIHC’s federal housing policy advocacy and were established community leaders.
 The second Collective (2023-2024) consists of people who are newer to NLIHC’s work but have been advancing the goal of housing justice in their own communities.

-Traditionally, kicks off with a Retreat where members focus on building community with each other and NLIHC staff, addressing racial trauma and healing, and helping formulate some of NLIHC’s policy priorities.
+Traditionally, new cohorts kick off with a Retreat where members focus on building community with each other and NLIHC staff, addressing racial trauma and healing, and helping formulate some of NLIHC’s policy priorities.
 The Collective members then work closely with NLIHC staff during their time in the cohort to advance federal affordable housing policies and regulations to support low-income renters.

 NLIHC’s first Tenant Leader Cohort, now known as the Collective, was composed of advocates and community leaders from across the country who have been engaged in NLIHC’s work in different capacities for several years.
 After years of working closely with NLIHC, they expressed a need for a group of dedicated people with lived experience of housing instability and homelessness who are also engaged in advocacy on the local, state, and federal levels.
 The goal of this cohort was to establish a new chapter in NLIHC’s history and create a new lane of tenant organizing and advocacy.
 They are the blueprint.